Saka7/spring-boot-angular4-boilerplate/README.md

 ## Build and Run

-First of all you need to configure database.
+First of all you need to configure the database.
 Properties are located in `./backend/src/main/resources/application.properties` file.

 > By default application is using PostgreSQL database(name: `test`, user: `test`, password: `test`).

 Also you need to configure JWT secret in file listed above.

-1. Run `npm install --prefix ./frontend` to install front-end dependencies.
+1. Run `npm install --prefix frontend` to install front-end dependencies.
-2. Run `npm run build --prefix ./frontend` to build angular application.
+2. Run `npm run build:prod --prefix frontend` to build angular application.
 3. Run `./init_db` to create database, dbuser and dump default schema.
-4. Run `gradle -p ./backend build` to build a spring boot application.
+4. Run `gradle build -p backend` to build a spring boot application.
-5. Run `gradle -p ./backend bootRun` or `java -jar backend/build/libs/app-name-[version].jar` to start spring boot application on embedded server.
-By default server will be running on port `8080`.
+5. Run `gradle bootRun -p backend ` or `java -jar backend/build/libs/app-name-[version].jar` to start spring boot application on embedded server.

+> By default server will be running on port `8080`.

+## Depelopment

-> `npm start --prefix ./frontend` to start front-end server for development.
+- `npm start --prefix frontend` to start front-end server for development.
+- `npm run start:prod --prefix frontend` to start front-end server with service-workers.
+- `gradle bootRun -p backend ` to start spring boot application on embedded server.

 > By default server will be running on port `4200`

 ## Testing

-- `npm test --prefix ./frontend` - to run front-end unit tests.
+- `npm test --prefix frontend` - to run front-end unit tests.
-- `npm run e2e --prefix ./frontend` - to run end to end tests.
+- `npm run e2e --prefix frontend` - to run end to end tests.
-- `gradle -p ./backend test` - to run server tests.
+- `gradle test -p backend` - to run server tests.

 ## Technologies used